-Top five dog injuries that could cost huge dollars
+Top five dog injuries that could cost more than you expect

 They say that a dog is a man’s best friend – yet when was the last time that you spent thousands of dollars on your best mate?